-An article published by Rappler Philippines on March 2014 states that most schools for teachers perform badly in the licensure exam according to PBED (Philippine Business for Education).
-Their recent study showed that most teacher education institution have not reached the national test-taker passing rates.
-Because of this they provided the public the list of low-performing schools as to make sure that parents will have an idea what kind of school they are sending their children to.
-Teacher Education Institution are accountable to provide better education but sadly, in most cases, the standards of quality education are not being met and the students do not get what they deserve.
+An article published by Rappler Philippines in March 2014 states that most schools for teachers perform poorly in the licensure exam according to PBED (Philippine Business for Education).
+Their recent study showed that most teacher education institution had not reached the national test-taker passing rates.
+Because of this, they provided the public the list of low-performing schools to make sure that parents will have an idea what kind of school they are sending their children to.
+Teacher Education Institution is accountable to provide better education but sadly, in most cases, the standards of quality education are not being met, and the students do not get what they deserve.
 That is why when it comes to taking the Licensure Examination, only half of the test takers and sometimes less than half pass.

-Below is the statistical table of examinees for secondary level in the last seven (7) years (data taken from PRC).
+Below is the statistical table of examinees for elementary and secondary level in the last eight (8) years (data requested via FOI).

 Now, though your school is not in the list of low-performing schools, you should not be too confident that you will pass the LET as there are still things you didn’t learn in college that will be included in the content of the exam.

 Top Reasons Why Most Takers Fail the Licensure Examination for Teachers (LET)

 It is also important to consider the factors as to why most takers fail the Licensure Examination for Teachers.
 We have enumerated the top reasons below.
 However, these reasons should never be an excuse for exam failure.
 These reasons are just emphasized for the consciousness of test takers and also to charge them to work towards avoiding them.